The Lookup Table

 Report Automation: Mass Creation of Linked Tables

 Instead of creating all Linked Tables manually, we recommend you create a worksheet containing the 'flexible' definition of the Linked Tables.
 You will need a 'Presento Premium' or 'Intelligo Premium' license to do this.
 These definitions are flexible because the data for the next wave does NOT need to be in the same place.
-As long as the 'anchor' is unique, OfficeReports will be able to find the original table, update the Linked Table and update the presentation.
+As long as the 'identifier' is unique, OfficeReports will be able to find the original table, update the Linked Table and update the presentation.
 This is Report Automation.

-For each Linked Table, OfficeReports needs to know where the table starts ('anchor') and what it should contain ('banner' and optionally 'stub').
+For each Linked Table, OfficeReports needs to know where the table starts ('identifier') and what it should contain ('banner' and optionally 'stub').
 This can be done by creating a separate workbook with a first worksheet containing the columns described below, or (the easy method) by selecting the specific parts of the table we need and right-clicking and choosing 'Add to Table Definitions'.
 This will create a new worksheet 'Table Definitions' in the current workbook and fill out the right columns.

 When done creating the Table Definitions, you can mass create linked tables (as shown in the video) by clicking 'Mass Create'.
 In case you did not create the 'Table Definitions' worksheet you must choose an Excel workbook containing the Linked Table definitions using the columns described below in the first worksheet.